-ACT 1 The Sound of Music Version 0.0 for a new dress for you.
+ACT 1 The Sound of Music Version 2.0 (She enters through the door upstage, carrying a bolt of cloth.)
+Fraulein Maria, it's Frau Schmidt.
 MARIA.
 (Offstage.)
+I'm getting ready for bed.
+FRAU SCHMIDT.
+The Captain is going to Vienna tomorrow.
+I have th ordered for a new dress for you. is material he MARIA.
+(Offstage.)
 Oh, how nice of him.
-(She enters from the alcove, wearing a nightgown under a dressing robe.
-FRAU SCHMIDT hands her the bolt of material.) ' SCHMIDT Even before it's made, this is the prettiest dress I've ever had.
-I hope the Captain will like it because I want to ask him for more material.
-FRAU SCHMIDT.
+(She enters from th hands her the bolt ne alcove, wearing a nightgown under a dressing robe.
+FRAU of material.)
+I SCHMIDT Even before it's made, this is the prettiest dress I've event the Captain will like it because I want to ask him for mo • FRAU SCHMIDT.
 More?
 MARIA.
 Oh, not for me - for the children.
-For play clothes.
-(She takes the mat terial into the alcove.)
-FRAU SCHMIDT.
-The von 1rapp children never play.
-(Crosses to the win dow and closes the curtains.)
+For play clothes. · FRAU SCHMIDT.
+The von Trapp children never play. dow and closes the curtains.)
+(Crosses to the win MARIA.
 The Captain doesn't like them to get dirty.
-MARIA.
 (Re entering.)
 But they're children.
-They have to climb the grass.
-Think of all the rocks and caves - trees, roll on FRAU SCHMIDT.
+They have to climb tr grass.
+Think of all the rocks and caves - ees, roll on the FRAU SCHMIDT.
 The Captain says the best exercise is marching.
-The childr to march.
-I hope you find your room comfortable. en will continue MARIA.
+The continue to march.
+I hope you find your room comfortab MARIA.
 Yes, thank you.
 FRAU SCHMIDT.
-(Going to the bed and adjusting the eiderdown comforter . new curtains for the window and the alcove.
-They tomorrow.
+(Going to the bed and adjusting the eiderdown comfor be new curtains for the window and the alcove.
+The tomorrow.
 MARIA.
 (At the window.)
 But these curtains are very good.
 FRAU SCHMIDT.
 There will be new curtains.
 MARIA.
 (Measuring the drapes at arm's length from her nose.)
-Will the Captain be away long?
-FRAU SCHMIDT.
+V be away long?
+Vill the Captain FRAU SCHMIDT.
 I don't know.
-Of course he has to come home every tinnew governess.
-I sometimes think the children ge governessesjust because they want to see their father.
+Of course he has to come home every t new governess.
+I sometimes think the children ge governesses just because they want to see their father.
 MARIA.
 (Picking up her guitar case.)
-He must want to see them, too Э. FRAU SCHMIDT.
+He must want to see them, to 00.
+FRAU SCHMIDT.
 Since his wife died, they remind him too much of her.
 (Seeing the guitar.)
 You can put that away.
-You won't be us sing it.
+You won't be using it.
 MARIA.
 Why not?
-FRAU SCHMIDT.
-The Captain won't have music here.
-MARIA.
-He won't have music?
-FRAU SCHMIDT.
-And he used to love music.
-There were wonderful even wife would sing and he would play the violin or guitar.
-Bu -